9uant-brain/FET-Compressor-Build/README.md

 [![Video Label](http://img.youtube.com/vi/WLm-msQ3tJI/0.jpg)](https://youtu.be/WLm-msQ3tJI)

-In this video, you might noticed how parameters affect the signal, but I will explain more specifically.
-First, attack.
-Which controls how fast react initial peak.
-In this case, slower attack(turned the knob up) is seemed cause less compression, because slower attack slow compressing react to peak.
-Next, release.
-Release controls how long keep the compression.
-So, in this case, short release (turned the knob down) causes less comression, as compression instantly vanishes, won't affect next period.
-Last, compress.
+In this video, you might have noticed how the parameters affect the signal, but here I will explain them more specifically.

+``Attack`` controls how quickly the circuit reacts to the initial peak.
+In this case, a slower attack (knob turned up) appears to cause less compression, because the slower response delays the action of compression on the peak.

+``Release`` controls how long the compression is maintained.
+In this example, a shorter release (knob turned down) results in less overall compression, because the gain reduction vanishes quickly and does not affect the following period.

+``Compress`` (knob) behaves in a non-intuitive way: turning it up seems to result in less compression.
+In fact, it functions more like a threshold control.
+Increasing the compress setting allows more of the sidechain signal to pass through the diodes, which means lower-level audio is also affected.
+In simple terms, compress and threshold are inversely proportional.

+Why does it seem that a higher compress knob setting causes less compression?
+Because once a signal level is above a certain threshold, it is compressed in proportion to its amplitude.
+Earlier I briefly explained how the threshold is defined.
+Therefore, if 90% of a signal is above the threshold, that 90% retains the same relative differences as in the original (non-compressed) signal.